 In addition to interacting over a communication network, the nodes in a distributed embedded system interact through the physical world.
 Driving an actuator at one node, for example, may affect the data sensed at another node.
 Moreover, actuation may need to be orchestrated across nodes.
-The required precision of that orchestration, of course, depends on the application.
-Robotic applications, e.g. in manufacturing, may require precisions on the order of milliseconds.
+The required precision of that orchestration depends on the application.
+Robotic applications, e.g. in manufacturing, require precisions on the order of milliseconds.
 Instrumentation, where stimuli are generated and responses are measured, may require precisions on the order of nanoseconds or even higher.
 The question we address in this project is how to construct the distributed software for such systems.

-General-purpose distributed software is dominated by distributed object-oriented programming [22] using frameworks such as CORBA, SOAP, DCOM, EJB, and XML Web Services.
-Some extensions of these frameworks, such as ACE/TAO [21], support real-time scheduling concepts, and have caught on in certain communities (such as avionics) [20].
+General-purpose distributed software is dominated by distributed object-oriented programming [25] using frameworks such as CORBA, SOAP, DCOM, EJB, and XML Web Services.
+Some extensions of these frameworks, such as ACE/TAO [24], support real-time scheduling concepts, and have caught on in certain communities (such as avionics) [23].
 These technologies are viewed as being too heavyweight for many embedded applications such as industrial control, where software may be written in special purpose languages (e.g. based on the International Electrotechnical Commission's IEC 61131) and executed on special purpose hardware called Programmable Logic Controllers (PLCs).
 Extensions of these techniques to distributed control systems (e.g. IEC 61499), have not proved satisfactory, because of the non-determinism of implementation.
 That is, the same standard-compliant application running in two different implementations of the runtime environment may result in different behaviors [2].

-Our approach to the nondeterminism challenge in constructing distributed real-time system is to rely on network time synchronization [11], where the computing nodes on the network share a common notion of time to a known precision.
+Our approach to the nondeterminism challenge is to rely on network time synchronization [14], where the computing nodes on the network share a common notion of time to a known precision.
 This has the potential for being lightweight and delivering repeatable and predictable behaviors at a variety of timing precisions.

-Network time synchronization is available on a variety of platforms, including standard computers on the Internet (e.g. NTP [19]), time-triggered buses such as TTA or FlexRay [12], TCP/IP over Ethernet (e.g. IEEE 1588), and wireless networks (e.g. RBS [23]).
-Implementations of IEEE 1588 have demonstrated time synchronization as precise as tens of nanoseconds over networks that stretch over hundreds of meters, more than adequate for many manufacturing and instrumentation systems.
-Such precise time synchronization enables coordinated actions over distances that are large enough that fundamental limits (the speed of light, for example) make it impossible to achieve the same coordination by conventional stimulus-response or client/server mechanisms.
+Network time synchronization is available on various platforms, including standard computers on the Internet (e.g. NTP [22]), time-triggered buses such as TTA or FlexRay [15], TCP/IP over Ethernet (e.g. IEEE 1588), and wireless networks (e.g. RBS [26]).
+Implementations of IEEE 1588 have shown time synchronization as precise as tens of nanoseconds over networks that span hundreds of meters, more than adequate for most manufacturing and instrumentation systems.
+Such precise time synchronization enables coordinated actions over distances that are large enough that fundamental limits (like the speed of light) make it impossible to achieve the same coordination by conventional stimulus-response or client/server mechanisms.

-Our approach in this project builds on discrete-event (DE) modeling techniques [1, 14, 24].
+Our approach in this project builds on discrete-event (DE) modeling techniques [1, 17, 27].
 DE models are concurrent compositions of components that interact via events.
-An event is a time-stamped value, where time is "logical time" or "model time" [13].
+An event is a time-stamped value, where time is "logical time" or "model time" [16].
 Correct execution of such models requires only that the ordering of time stamps be respected.
-DE is usually a simulation technology (e.g. in hardware description languages such as Verilog and VHDL and network modeling languages such as OPNET Modeler1 and Ns-22).
-When DE models are executed on distributed platforms, the objective is usually to accelerate simulation, not to implement distributed real-time systems [1, 6, 24].
+DE is usually a simulation technology (e.g. in hardware description languages such as Verilog and VHDL and network modeling languages such as OPNET Modeler and Ns-2).
+When DE models are executed on distributed platforms, the objective is usually to accelerate simulation, not to implement distributed real-time systems [1, 8, 27].